-Despite the enjoyment we get out of working with alternative varieties and blends, our hearts lie with the traditional varieties that thrive in Mornington Peninsula – Pinot Noir and Chardonnay.
-Although Pinot is a challenge, it’s worth it for the satisfaction of the finished product and we currently have five different Pinot labels.
+Despite the enjoyment Crittenden Estate wines get out of working with alternative varieties and blends, their hearts also lie with the traditional varieties that thrive in Mornington Peninsula – Pinot Noir and Chardonnay.
+Although Pinot is a challenge, Gary says "It is for the satisfaction of the finished product and we currently have five different Pinot labels.
 Every wine is unique thanks to the different clones and the Peninsula’s myriad sub-regions.
-Sunday meals with the family often feature a Pinot Noir from Burgundy or the latest release of the Zumma Pinot Noir – a particularly great wine!
+Sunday meals with the family often feature a Pinot Noir from Burgundy!"

 Did you know...